Can I Get Chest Pain From Anxiety?

 What if the chest pain continues?

 If you experience chest pain for longer than several minutes, it can be important to consult a doctor.
 If the acute pain subsides, but there is lingering, dull chest pain, see your doctor for advice.
-This dull and long-lasting pain could be the symptom of many disorders, but it is not often associated with an anxiety disorder or panic attack.
+This dull and long-lasting pain could be the symptom of many disorders, but it is not often a symptom of anxiety or a panic attack.
 It could be a symptom of coronary problems or heart disease.
 Your doctor can investigate it to help set your mind at ease.
 When it comes to chest pain, try to err on the side of caution.
 This means that if you have even a suspicion that your chest pain is more than an anxiety attack, take it up with a medical professional.
 Remember, in matters of the heart, it can be vital to be safe.

 Getty/Evgeniia Siiankovskaia